scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Voting ASes**: Those ASes within an ISD that may sign TRC updates.
 The process of appending a signature to a new TRC is called "casting a vote".

-**Voting Quorum**: The voting quorum is a trust root configuration (TRC) field that indicates the number of votes (signatures) needed on a successor TRC for it to be verifiable.
+**Voting Quorum**: The voting quorum is a Trust Root Configuration (TRC) field that indicates the number of votes (signatures) needed on a successor TRC for it to be verifiable.
 A voting quorum greater than one will thus prevent a single entity from creating a malicious TRC update.

 **Grace Period**: The grace period is an interval during which the previous version of a trust root configuration (TRC) is still considered active after a new version has been published.